To Bundle or Not Bundle?

 The Latest Bundling Issue

-Enter advanced Type 3 and Type 4 PoE at 60W and 90W respectively and we had yet another concern in bundled cables – heat rise.
-And the larger the bundle, and the smaller the gauge, the more the cables will heat up.
-When a cable’s temperature rises, so does insertion loss---the loss of signal power that can prevent proper data transmission.
+Enter advanced Type 3 and Type 4 PoE at 60W and 90W respectively, and we had yet another concern in bundled cables: heat rise.
+The larger the bundle and the smaller the gauge, the more the cables will heat up.
+When a cable’s temperature rises, so does insertion loss, the loss of signal power that can prevent proper data transmission.

-Yet again, industry standards bodies from TIA and ISO/IEC, to CENELEC and even the NFPA addressed the issue.
-TIA’s TSB-184-A Guidelines for Supporting Power Delivery Over Balanced Twisted-Pair Cabling, which is now integrated into the latest TIA 568.2-D standard, recommends reducing bundle size or eliminating bundles all together.
+Yet again, industry standards bodies from TIA and ISO/IEC, to CENELEC, and even the NFPA, addressed the issue.
+TIA’s TSB-184-A Guidelines for Supporting Power Delivery Over Balanced Twisted-Pair Cabling, now integrated into the latest TIA 568.2-D standard, recommends reducing bundle size or eliminating bundles all together.

 The NEC also says you can avoid using the ampacity table (which many find confusing and cumbersome) by deploying an LP-rated cable without any limit on the number of cables installed in bundles.
 LP cables are listed by UL as suitable for carrying power and data circuits up to their marked ampere limit for each conductor without exceeding the temperature rating of the cable.

 While the easiest answer to all these bundling concerns is to simply not bundle cables, there are still installers and customers alike who want to deploy cables in bundles.
-We get it -- bundles look organized and neat in cable trays.
-But we also know that your Fluke Networks’ copper cable certification tester is NEVER going to know if your cables are bundled, and it’s NEVER going to be able to tell you how hot the cables are going to get in the future.
+We get it.
+Bundles look neat and organized in cable trays.
+But we also know that your Fluke Networks copper cable certification tester is NEVER going to know if your cables are bundled, and it’s NEVER going to be able to tell you how hot the cables are going to get in the future.

-So if you or your customers still want to bundle cables and don’t want to limit your options to LP-rated cables or determining bundle size using confusing ampacity tables, there’s a simple answer – the magic number 24.
-If you keep the number of cables in your bundles at 24, cables that are 24 AWG or larger with a minimum operating temperature of 60°C (i.e., typical for most Category 6A system) will not cause an issue in most installations – even worst-case scenarios where cables are deployed in conduit at an ambient temperature of 45°C (113°F).
+So if you or your customers still want to bundle cables and don’t want to limit your options to LP-rated cables or figuring bundle size using confusing ampacity tables, there’s a simple answer: the magic number 24.
+If you keep the number of cables in your bundles to 24, cables that are 24 AWG or larger with a minimum operating temperature of 60°C (i.e., typical for most Category 6A systems) will not cause an issue in most installations — even worst-case scenarios where cables are deployed in conduit at an ambient temperature of 45°C (113°F).

-Keeping bundles of cables at 24 is a simple rule of thumb that is easy to remember -- especially when you’re in doubt about the heat dissipation capability of the cable, the ambient temperature of the installation environment, or the level of PoE power that will be used once the installation is complete, the devices are connected, and the network goes live.
-It’s also a practice recommended by many cable manufactures.
-And considering the number 24 meshes well with 24- and 48-port patch panel and switch configurations, it’s a no-brainer.
+Keeping bundles to 24 cables is a simple rule that is easy to remember — especially when you’re in doubt about the heat dissipation capability of the cable, the ambient temperature of the installation environment, or the level of PoE power that will be used once the installation is complete, the devices are connected, and the network goes live.
+It’s also a practice recommended by many cable manufacturers.
+Considering the number 24 meshes well with 24- and 48-port patch panel and switch configurations, it’s a no-brainer.